ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   The back door was open, the air smelt cold,\

-  outside he ventured being bold.
+  outside he ventured being quite bold.

-  In the garden where he played catch,
+  In the garden where he played catch

   stood a figure with a scarf and a woolly hat.